libp2p/js-libp2p-interfaces/README.md

 ## Node.js

-Install abstract-stream-muxer as one of the dependencies of your project and as a test file, using `tap`, `tape` or a test runner with compatible API, do:
+Install interface-stream-muxer as one of the dependencies of your project and as a test file, using `tap`, `tape` or a test runner with compatible API, do:

 ```
 var tape = require('tape')
-var tests = require('abstract-stream-muxer/tests')
+var tests = require('interface-stream-muxer/tests')
 var YourStreamMuxer = require('../src')

 var common = {